On Nov. 5, voters will cast their final ballots and anticipate the outcome of pressing federal, state and local elections.

 “This is a very important election,” Hafner said. “[We’ve] never had any other opportunity to voice [our] opinions, and this is the first time where voicing your opinion actually does something.”

 Early voting began on Oct.
-21 and will end Nov.
-1. Aside from the presidential election, this year includes voting for Texas’s representatives, supreme court judges, and senate.
+21 and ended Nov.
+4. Aside from the presidential election, this year includes voting for Texas’s representatives, supreme court judges, and senate.
 Locally, it consists of elections for LISD’s board of trustees, Wilco’s sheriff and attorney.

 “As a student, I think the school boards are very important because that’s directly affecting me,” Fontenot said.
 “While the railroad commissioner might not [impact me], someone on the school board definitely will.”